 The Tay is certainly the place to come to for the chance of a fish of a lifetime.
 The sheer size of the river produces very powerful large salmon and the possibility of a 40 pounds fish must be on the cards now.
 The food source for Atlantic salmon is moving further away from our shores with sea temperatures rising and salmon are spending longer away in the ocean before they are returning making the possibility of much bigger fish finding its way back.
 The fish that are being caught now is further evidence of that phenomenon.

-These are encouraging signs in the past week or so however the sheer class of the fish caught continues to be outstanding and with hopefully a settled river in the coming weeks should see improved catches with a
+There have been some encouraging signs in the past week or so and the sheer class of the fish caught continues to be outstanding with hopefully a settled river in the coming weeks we should see improved catches

-The Spring Salmon fishing was slow as we saw out May.
+The Spring Salmon fishing was slow as we saw out May with the end of that run this year.
+June had picked up probably due to some fresh water and the emergence of some summer fish a couple of weeks ago, but we now need the current hot weather to break and it has so let us hope that the summer run builds further in the weeks to come.
 It has been a quiet start but let us hope the season lives up to every one's expectations over the coming weeks and months and when you visit the Tay you catch a fish of a lifetime.
 Tight lines!

 If you have any news or pictures of catches or experiences on the Tay and you would like to share them please email me on firstname.lastname@example.org to be included in the reports.Catches reported to us were: